boof/farmfacts-old/README.markdown

 -----------

 * I don't want to have rmagick everywhere
-* I don't want to have JS everywhere in the admin ui
+* I don't want to have JS (frameworks) everywhere
-* I don't want to have a Media Library
+* I don't want to have a global Media Library
 * I want to use the latest Rails version
 * I want to use solid technologies
 * I want it to be fast